Proud to introduce to you Emperor Marcus Aurelius

-Marcus Aurelius, (born April 26, 121, Rome, dead 17 March 180, probably at Vindobona, today Vienna), was a Roman Emperor from the Antonin Dynasty between 161 and 180 AD, and a philosopher stoic.
+Marcus Aurelius (born April 26, 121, Rome; died March 17, 180, likely at Vindobona, modern-day Vienna) was a Roman Emperor from the Antonine Dynasty who reigned from 161 to 180 AD and is renowned as a Stoic philosopher.

 Birth